SOFE3650F18/project-group-22/Iteration2/README.md

 ## Step 2: Iteration Goal

-The goal of this iteration is to set up the server and database framework
+The goal of this iteration is to set up the server and database framework in order to fulfill the remaining use cases that have not yet been addressed

 ## Step 3